3. Interactions of the dopaminergic brain areas.

 3.5.
 Dopamine and functional connectivity

 3.6.
-Dopamine elements in different brain areas
+Dopamine elements in different areas of the brain

-PFC | striatum (caudate nucleus, putamen) | nucleus accumbens | prelimbic regions | amygdala | ACC | posterior parietal cortex | hippo-campus | VTA | substantia nigra | |
+PFC | Striatum (caudate nucleus, putamen) | Nucleus accumbens | Prelimbic regions | Amygdala | ACC | Posterior parietal cortex | Hippo-campus | VTA | Substantia nigra | |

 ---|---|---|---|---|---|---|---|---|---|---|

-Function re: ADHD | inhibition, executive functions (dlPFC) | motor control, motivation | ||||||||
+Function related to ADHD | Inhibition, executive functions (dlPFC) | Motor control, motivation | ||||||||

-transmits (afferent) / receives (efferent) DA | transmits and receives DA | receives DA | receives DA | receives DA | transmits to striatum (caudate nucleus and putamen) | |||||
+transmits (afference) / receives (efference) DA | transmits and receives DA | receives DA | receives DA | receives DA | transmits to striatum (caudate nucleus and putamen) | |||||

-DAT (fmol/mg)34 | rare | frequent (154) | frequent (54.8; authors refer to fmol/g; this seems to be an oversight) | (12.3) | frequent (dentate gyrus) (5.3) | present in VTA lateral, but hardly in VTA medial 35 | frequent; DAT also causes DA release, postsynaptic, when DA levels are very low3634 | |||
+DAT (fmol/mg)37 | rare | frequent (154) | frequent (54.8; authors speak of fmol/g; this seems to be an oversight) | (12.3) | frequent (dentate gyrus) (5.3) | present in VTA lateral, hardly ever in VTA medial 38 | frequent; DAT also causes DA release, postsynaptically, when DA levels are very low3937 | |||

-NET (fmol/mg)34 | medium, can resume DA (16.2) | very low | (3.4) | high level of DA degradation | (19.5) | high level of DA degradation | (16) | |||
+NET (fmol/mg)37 | medium, can reabsorb DA (16.2) | very low | (3.4) | high proportion of DA degradation | (19.5) | high proportion of DA degradation | (16) | |||

 extracellular DA | low | low | ||||||||